Convergence of a particle method for diffusive gradient flows in one dimension: Extensions

 For the case of the general density of internal energy given in Section \ref{subsec:general-internal}, most of the above remarks still hold.
 However, instead of \eqref{eq:max}, one has \be a_1N^{-1}\leq \Delta x_i(t) \leq c_N(T) \quad \mbox{for all $i\in\{2,\dots,N\}$, for all $t\in[0,T]$,} \ee with \be c_N(T) = N^{-1} \Psi^{-1}\left( N^2T + \Psi(a_2) \right), \ee where $\Psi$ is any antiderivative of $1/\psi$.
 As for the heat equation case, this lack of ``good'' control on the inter-particle intervals leads to the failure of our proof of \eqref{eq:intermediate}.
 Here, it is actually not even clear to us whether the interpolation \eqref{eq:rho-tilde-general} is still a good narrow approximation of $\rho$, as it is in Lemma \ref{lem:weak-general}, even if the uniform behaviour \eqref{eq:uniform-ratios} is assumed.

 Interestingly, for the case of the porous medium equation ($H(x) = x^{m-1}/(m-1)$ with $m>1$), \eqref{eq:max-general} implies, contrary to the case of the heat equation, that the maximal inter-particle distance actually decreases as $N$ increases, although the weak maximum principle is still not preserved.
 Indeed, for the porous medium case, one can pick $\Psi(x) = x^{m+1}/(m+1)$, so that $c_{N}(T) \sim ((m+1)T/N^{m-1})^{1/(m+1)}$ as $N\to\infty$ by \eqref{eq:Ph}.
 This stems from the fact that, at the continuum level, the solution to the porous medium equation is compactly supported at all times, which ensures some compactness at the discrete level as well.
-Unfortunately, this decreasing behaviour of the inter-particle intervals is still not enough to get their uniform behaviour, and therefore a control on the gaps, as $N$ increases; indeed, as for the heat equation, the speed of propagation for the porous medium equation is infinite, and the support of the solution spreads to the whole real line.
+Unfortunately, this decreasing behaviour of the inter-particle intervals is still not enough to get their uniform behaviour, and therefore a control on the gaps, as $N$ increases; indeed the support of the solution still spreads (albeit asymptotically) to the whole real line.

 Let us illustrate, using the case of the heat equation, the fact that when $\O=\R$ we cannot expect to have a weak maximum principle and that therefore the uniform behaviour of the inter-particle distance should be hoped to come from somewhere else.
 Adapting the proof of Lemma \ref{lem:properties-interparticle} to the whole-line setting ($\Delta x_1 = \Delta x_{N+1} = \infty$, by \eqref{eq:convention1}) gives that $\Delta x_2 \geq C/\sqrt{N}$ and $\Delta x_N \geq C/\sqrt{N}$ for some $C>0$.
 This contradicts the fact that the inter-particle distances are of order $1/N$ at all times, as they are initially.
 However, this does not mean that the proper behaviour of the inter-particle gaps cannot be obtained by other means.
 Indeed, it could still follow from inter-particle distances of order $1/\sqrt{N}$, rather than $1/N$, in a way we do not know.